How to Use Plastic Wrap for Moving (Step-by-Step Guide)

 Last Modified Date:

-Category: How To Pack, Moving Boxes & Supplies
+Category: How To Pack, Moving Boxes & Supplies, Packing & Unpacking

 Tags: Tags: , , , , , , , , , , , , ,

-When I was a mover, we always made sure we had some shrink wrap on our truck.
-Like tape and furniture pads, shrink wrap is an essential part of the equipment list of every moving pro, even if we don’t always use it.
+When I was a mover, we always made sure we had some plastic wrap on our truck.
+Like tape and furniture pads, plastic wrap is an essential part of the equipment list of every moving pro, even if we don’t always use it.

-So do you need shrink wrap for your DIY move?
-There are a bunch of reasons why you might, and plenty of situations where it would help.
-But while shrink wrap can be extremely useful, it isn’t always necessary for a successful move.
+So, if you’re not a mover, do you still need plastic wrap for your DIY move?
+There are plenty of reasons why you might, and many situations where it would help.
+But while plastic wrap can be extremely useful, it isn’t always necessary for a successful move.

-Let’s get into why and when we use shrink wrap so you can decide for yourself if you need it.
+Let’s get into why and when we use plastic wrap so you can decide for yourself if it will benefit your own move.

 two rolls of shrink wrap sitting on the ground